d3b4g/leonids/_posts/callme.md

 + Dynamic linking, relocatable code and Procedure link table and Global offset table (PLT/GOT)
 + Virtual memory
 + Stack frames
-+ Return oriented programming and stack overflow
++ ROP and basic stack overflow
-+ Stack smashing mitigation techniques such as NX, ASLR and canaries
++ Exploit mitigation techniques NX,ASLR and canaries

 ###### About the Binary:
 Our binary is usual ELF executable in 64-bit architecture.Lets check what protection are on this binary, using rabin2, which comes with **radare2 framework**.